Gigaspaces/xap-docs/site/content/xap120/notify-container.markdown

 }
 ```

-GigaSpaces extends this interface by providing the `EntryArrivedRemoteEvent`, which holds additional information regarding the event that occurred.
+XAP extends this interface by providing the `EntryArrivedRemoteEvent`, which holds additional information regarding the event that occurred.
 The notify container, by default, uses the `EntryArrivedRemoteEvent` in order to extract the actual data event represented by the event, and passes it as the first parameter.
 If access to the `EntryArrivedRemoteEvent` is still needed, it is passed as the last parameter to the space data event listener.
 Here is an example of how it can be used:

 ```java